Shipping Simplified: $7.95 Flat Rate or Free Over $69!

 Apple cider vinegar pairs best with a sweeter hot sauce.
 For example, those containing fruit like mango or pineapple.

-For example, one of my favorite hot sauces that uses it is PepperNutz Caribbean Rum Hot Sauce, which pairs an apple cider vinegar base with cayenne peppers, pineapple, mango and dark rum!
-It’s a taste of the Caribbean!
+For example, one of my favorite hot sauces that uses it is Earthquake Spice’s Space Dust, which pairs an apple cider vinegar base with habaneros and pineapple for a taste that’s out of this world!

 3. White Wine Vinegar